In-person Pilgrimage

 ***FOR THOSE DRIVING PLEASE NOTE: ALTERNATE ROUTE DUE TO PARADE***

-The Lamar Days Parade usually begins at 10:00 am on Saturday and will be along the route to Granada from Lamar.
+The Lamar Days Parade will begin at 10:00 am on Saturday and is usually along the route to Granada from Lamar.
 To avoid the parade, you can take a back road to Granada that used to be Highway 196 but is now a county road.
 You will need to turn at the Big Timbers Museum on the big curve that heads to Lamar.
 That road will take you to a point between Bristol and Granada, Colorado.
 You will take that road for 17 miles, and then at the stop sign you will turn right to go into Granada.
 Once in downtown Granada you need to turn right and head back West to the Amache turn off.
 This road used to be marked but now that it is a county road, it is not marked as well.
 If you end up in Lamar, you will be waiting for some time.
 The parade route will start on Highway 50 and move slowly West towards Lamar.

 Directions to Sand Creek Massacre NHS entrance from Lamar: